-1. Carefully read the WCQI Grant Program Guide to determine whether or not your project is eligible.

-2. Complete the WCQI application form and save the file.

-3. Obtain a letter of support for the project from the local municipality or regional district where the project will occur (see section 3.5).

-4. Gather all supporting documents well in advance of the application deadline.

-5. Mail or email the completed application package to:
+- 1. Carefully read the WCQI Grant Program Guide to determine whether or not your project is eligible. - 2.
+Complete the WCQI application form and save the file. - 3.
+Obtain a board/council resolution in support of the project from your local municipality or regional district (see section 3.5). - 4.
+Gather all supporting documents, including the council resolution, well in advance of the application deadline. - 5.
+Mail or email the completed application package to: